Glen Mills Schools: Abuse allegations and license revocation

 In Summer, 2018, the Philadelphia Inquirer reported that a youth had been beaten by a school counselor.
 In February 2019, it was reported that Glen Mills Schools had been abusing their students.
 It was said that conditions at the school “constitute gross incompetence, negligence, misconduct in operating a facility, including mistreatment and abuse of clients, likely to constitute immediate and serious danger to the life or health of the children in care."
 This prompted the Pennsylvania Department of Human Services to order an emergency removal of all students from the school on March 25, 2019.
 On April 8, 2019, Glen Mill's licenses were revoked by the Pennsylvania Department of Human Services for not complying with the state's Human Services Code and regulations.
 The school has appealed the state's action.

 Glen Mills School is also the subject of an ongoing investigation or law enforcement proceeding at the U.S. Department of Justice in 2019.

+In January 2023 the school agreed to pay $3 million to settle a class action suit over abuse allegations.